IsmailsGit/AWS-Module/Notes.md

 Must update route tables - After a peering connection is made, you need to update the route tables in each vpc's subnets to ensure traffic can flow between the instances in both vpc's.

 #### VPC Endpoints
-Every AWS respurces is publicly exposed by default, they have a public URL that your resources need to access via the internet.
+Every AWS resource is publicly exposed by default, they have a public URL that your resources need to access via the internet.

 If you want to keep things private for security reasons, you would use vpc endpoints